 I studied abroad in Stoke-on-Trent, England in 2001 and began my studio practice.
 It was there, that I learned I had a deep desire to create work that observes the visceral, to allow acceptance of it.
 While visiting many large art museums in Europe I was inspired by the religious art to find a language that could talk about humanity and transformation with inclusion to the human experience beyond specific religions.

 I brought my studio work to Seattle in 2002 where my husband became a Naturopathic Doctor and we home birthed four children.
-Birthing is a huge gift of how to surrender to pain, how to let the pain be a messenger for learning and eventually bring great joy.
+Birthing was a huge gift of how to surrender to pain, how to let the pain be a messenger for learning and eventually bring great joy.
 I found that if I just trusted the process and relaxed in the midst of pain I could still enjoy myself even in the midst of difficulty.
 Our second daughter passed suddenly and unexpectedly at eight weeks old, she has been a teacher to me of the very death I grew up fearing.
 Learning that death is quiet, it is nothing to fear, just as solidly a living experience as is any other act in life.
-Assisting my subsequent children through their encounters of great social and personal pain has given me the chance to practice another layer of hearing pain's message.
-I listen and response to it as part of appriciation for all of the various experiences life provides.
+Assisting my subsequent children through their encounters of great social and personal pain has given me the chance to practice another layer of hearing pain's message, supporting with love and allowing transformation.
 As I move through our good life I find my work teaches me how to view the difficult and bring it to ease as well as embracing moments of beauty and pleasure when they occur.